Zapping wands

 local letter = string.char(96 + i)

-local name = string.gsub(action.name or action.className, "Action", "")
+local name = string.gsub(Action:getName(), "Action", "")

-self.display:putString(1, 1 + i, string.format("[%s] %s", letter, name), nil, nil, nil, "right")
+self.display:print(1, 1 + i, string.format("[%s] %s", letter, name), nil, nil, nil, "right")

 end

-function InventoryActionState:keypressed(key)
+function InventoryActionState:update(dt)

 for i, Action in ipairs(self.actions) do

-if key == string.char(i + 96) then
+if spectrum.Input.key[string.char(i + 96)].pressed then

-self.decision:trySetAction(Action(self.decision.actor, self.item), self.level)
+if self.decision:setAction(Action(self.decision.actor, self.item), self.level) then

 self.manager:pop()